viapeople-inc/v-read-more-box/README.md

 ```<v-read-more-box max-height="215" bg-color="#000" read-more="Show More!" read-more="Show Less!">```

 Possible options:
 * max-height (int) - max height in pixels, (default 200).
-Note: actual height of the wrapper box will be slighly larger (+20px)
+Note: actual height of the wrapper box will be slightly larger (+20px)
 * bg-color (hex color value) -  the color of the fadeout gradient on the bottom.
-Default is white, but if your background is something else you can sid it using this directive.
+The default is white, but if your background is something else you can set it using this directive.
 Acceptable values can optionally start with #, and can be the shorthand form (e.g. #CCCCCC, CDCDC, #000, 777).
 * read-more (String) text of the "Read More" control (default "Read More...").
-Text only, no HTML, but unicode works.
+Text only, no HTML, but Unicode escaped characters work.
 * read-less (String)  text of the "Read More" control (default "Read Less...").
-Text only, no HTML, but unicode works.
+Text only, no HTML, but Unicode escaped characters work.

+Experimental option: **horizontal** - moves the read more control only to the top right of the box.
+This is useful if you have a very small max-height (e.g. 1 line).
+This feature may change, so use at your own risk.

 ## Slots:
-You also have 2 [named slots](https://vuejs.org/v2/guide/components-slots.html#Named-Slots) avaliable for the read more/less controls if you wnat to have more options (e.g. passing in buttons or some other controls, custom HTML, etc.)
+You also have 2 [named slots](https://vuejs.org/v2/guide/components-slots.html#Named-Slots) available  for the "read more"/"read less" controls if you want to have more options (e.g. passing in buttons or some other controls, custom HTML, etc.)

 Slot syntax:
 ```